 BEST PRACTICE: MEILENSTEINE FÜR EINE GRÜNE TRANSFORMATION

 Ein Pharmakonzern setzt eine umfangreiche Nachhaltigkeitsinitiative erfolgreich um.

 Zum Projekt ›

 More power for the organization.
 The worldwide demand for thermosets is increasing, especially in the aerospace, automotive and energy sectors.
 A manufacturer of thermosetting resins has positioned itself as an international market leader in the chemical industry by supplying these customers with a wide range of innovative technologies, solutions and special products.
 In order to be able to react even more efficiently to market changes and customer requirements in the future, the company is realigning its production network.

 Setting up product and service development for the future

-The Port of Antwerp, the second largest seaport in the EU, has to face several challenges at the same time: In an increasingly competitive and unstable international market, it is always a question of ensuring further growth - while being able to respond to the growing influence of different interest groups.
+The Port of Antwerp-Bruges, the largest seaport in the EU, has to face several challenges at the same time: In an increasingly competitive and unstable international market, it is always a question of ensuring further growth - while being able to respond to the growing influence of different interest groups.
 In addition, there were congestion problems associated with increasing traffic volumes during the time of the project.
 Above all, the focus was on mastering the organisation of the transformation from a linear to a circular economy.